christheblog/beltway/README.md

 The algorithm implemented here is just an exponential naive solution that tries all possible combinations using some heuristics to remove a number of non-working solutions.

-The algorithm accepts a constraints function that allows us to provide some knowledge about the distances.
+The algorithm accepts a constraints function that allows us to provide some knowledge about the distances.<br>
 For instance we can know that the distance between 2 points cannot be more than 1000.
 This reduces dramatically the search space as we can cut a lot of branches of our search tree at an early stage.